FDE: Frozen Density Embedding¶

 With the exception of interaction energies, the current implementation in ADF only allows the calculation of molecular properties that only depend on the electron density and of response properties using TDDFT.
 For an application to the calculation of several molecular properties in solution and a comparison to the DRF model also available in ADF, see Ref.
 [8].
 For further applications of the ADF implementation, see Ref.
 [12] (weakly interacting complexes), Refs.
 [2] [8] [37] [38] (solvent effects), and Refs.
 [39] [40] (other environment effects).

-To invoke a frozen-density embedding calculation, two additional specifications in the input are required.
-First, one or more frozen fragments have to be included in the FRAGMENTS block, and second, the block key FDE has to be included.
+To invoke a frozen-density embedding calculation, three additional specifications in the input are required.
+First and second, one or more frozen fragments have to be included both in the FRAGMENTS and FDEFRAGMENTS block, and third, the block key FDE has to be included.
+Note that block key FDEFRAGMENTS has been introduced in AMS2025.
+For previous version see older documentation.
 In the simplest case, this input should look like this:

 FRAGMENTS